Facts About House Centipedes

 House centipedes will sneak inside of your home through cracks in the foundation, gaps where pipes go through walls, openings around the sump pump and up water drains.
 Centipedes within the home can be sucked up with a strong vacuum.
 Then the perimeter of the building should be treated to prevent more of these insects from getting in, and any cracks, crevices and other entry points should be sealed.

 You can prevent house centipedes from getting into your home by eliminating their food source and managing the places where they like to hide.
 Keep an eye out for other insects in your home and, if need be, have these other pests removed.
 Seal any cracks in the foundation and screen basement floor drains and sump pump covers.
 Install dehumidifiers to reduce the damp conditions that house centipedes prefer.

-Benefits of Professional House Centipede Pest Control
+What are the Benefits of Professional House Centipede Pest Control?

 A pest management professional has the education, equipment and skills necessary to effectively address an house centipede problem.
 Finding and treating the house centipedes can be challenging, especially if they are spread throughout your yard.
 A pest management professional provides their expertise to identify the pest problem and determine the best possible solution to resolve the house centipede infestation.